SharifElHaloul/Code-institute-Project-1/README.md

 Insight gained from these websites:

 * Colourful vibrant logo
-* Neon colours used througout the site
+* Neon colours used throughout the site
 * Responsive fluid design
 * Easy navigation using navigation bar
 * Easy to find contact information